luisdiogo2071317/azure-docs.pt-pt/articles/iot-accelerators/iot-accelerators-remote-monitoring-test.md

 1. Editar o **principal** função para implementar o comportamento, conforme mostrado no seguinte fragmento:

     ```js
-    function main(context, previousState) {
+    function main(context, previousState, previousProperties) {

-      // Restore the global state before generating the new telemetry, so that
+        // Restore the global device properties and the global state before
+        // generating the new telemetry, so that the telemetry can apply changes
-      // the telemetry can apply changes using the previous function state.
+        // using the previous function state.
-      restoreState(previousState);
+        restoreSimulation(previousState, previousProperties);

         state.temperature = vary(200, 5, 150, 250);

         // Make this flip every so often
         state.status = flip(state.status);

+        updateState(state);

         return state;
     }
     ```